Framing (construction): Materials

 Wall sections usually include a bottom plate which is secured to the structure of a floor, and one, or more often two top plates that tie walls together and provide a bearing for structures above the wall.
 Wood or steel floor frames usually include a rim joist around the perimeter of a system of floor joists, and often include bridging material near the center of a span to prevent lateral buckling of the spanning members.
 In two-story construction, openings are left in the floor system for a stairwell, in which stair risers and treads are most often attached to squared faces cut into sloping stair stringers.

 Interior wall coverings in light-frame construction typically include wallboard, lath and plaster or decorative wood paneling.

 Exterior finishes for walls and ceilings often include plywood or composite sheathing, brick or stone veneers, and various stucco finishes.
 Cavities between studs, usually placed 40–60 cm apart, are usually filled with insulation materials, such as fiberglass batting, or cellulose filling sometimes made of recycled newsprint treated with boron additives for fire prevention and vermin control.

 In natural building, straw bales, cob and adobe may be used for both exterior and interior walls.

 The part of a structural building that goes diagonally across a wall is called a T-bar.
 It stops the walls from collapsing in gusty winds.

-Pressure-treated wood (Green Treated wood) is a type of wood that is used when a bottom plate is exposed to outside moisture, while even when in contact with concrete.
+Pressure-treated wood is used when a bottom plate is exposed to outside moisture, even when in contact with concrete.